Alibaba's Game-Changing Role In China's Digital Currency

 The stated targets are the establishment of 100 industrial bases in Zhejiang and grooming 100 manufacturers to achieve annual revenue of over 100 million yuan under the "C2M" Super Manufacturer Program, as well as the development of ten digitized manufacturing clusters with production output exceeding tens of billions yuan within three years.
 The training of local "digital talents" will be enhanced based on Alibaba's strength in the digital sphere.

 The partnership with Zhejiang kicked off the "Spring Thunder Initiative", a plan by Alibaba aimed at helping small and medium-sized enterprises, the group badly affected by the demand reduction, to pull through the current crisis and seek opportunities for future growth.
 In a way, Alibaba is also helping itself to secure a steady source of supplies for its e-commerce platforms and clients or its other operations like cloud services and enterprise software.
-These SMEs could be groomed to become juggernauts in the future and Alibaba would grow together with them.
+These SMEs could be groomed to become juggernauts in the future, and Alibaba would grow together with them.

 Promotion poster for the Alibaba-Zhejiang Province collaboration to help SMEs